silvacms/documentation/source/extension/index.rst

 ``silva.app.blog``.
 The second is a :term:`Zope interface` used as marker to know if the Silva extension is installed or not.

-At this point, you should be able to restart your Zope instance, and view, install, and uninstall your extension using ``service_extensions`` in the Silva root.
+At this point, you should be able to restart your Zope instance.
+In :term:`ZMI`, you should now be able to view, install, and uninstall your extension using ``service_extensions`` (located inside the Silva root).

 .. _Pypi: https://pypi.python.org/pypi
 .. _five.grok: http://pypi.python.org/pypi/five.grok